It’s the most wonderful time of the year when fall colors in Cleveland start to appear!

 Presently, there are 18 reservations within the Cleveland Metroparks, each having its own unique attractions from being on the Lake Erie shoreline to having its own lakes and ponds.
 Find huge rocky cliffs, cascading waterfalls, hundreds of hiking trails, and beyond.
 While each of the 18 reservations is worth a visit, below are some of my favorites when it comes to fall colors in Cleveland.

 1. Berea Falls Scenic Overlook at Rocky River Reservation

 In my opinion, Rocky River surely is one of the best Reservations in all the Metroparks.
-Also, as a photographer I find the vivid bursts of colors with the contrast of the grey rocks to make an excellent photo op.
-While these things are beautiful, it’s also a versatile destination with an overlook, an easy to get to rocky area, and a simple but stunning waterfall that adds to the charm.
+Also, as a photographer, I find the vivid bursts of colors with the contrast of the grey rocks to make an excellent photo op.
+While these things are beautiful, it’s also a versatile destination with an overlook, an easy to get to a rocky area, and a simple but stunning waterfall that adds to the charm.

 Visit | 200 Barrett Rd, Berea, Ohio 44017